In the Classroom

 Materials may be reproduced (or performed) for the purpose of testing or examinations on university premises, assuming the material is not otherwise commercially available.

-Audio-visual works may be shown to students on the premise of an educational institution as long as the recording is a legal, commercial copy played for the purpose of education, the audience is primarily students, and no profit is gained.
+Audio-visual works may be shown to students on the premises of an educational institution as long as the recording is a legal, commercial copy played for the purpose of education, the audience is primarily students, and no profit is gained.
 There is no longer the need to ensure a public performance license is in place.
 Works may be performed live (such as a play) without permission under these conditions as well.

 The Copyright Act stipulates that it is permitted to record a radio/TV program (via off-air reception, cable, satellite, radio, etc.) and keep it for 30 days for private review.
 After 30 days, the copy must be destroyed.
 If the program is to be used in an educational setting or kept beyond the 30-day preview period, a tariff must be paid to the Educational Rights Collective of Canada (ERCC).
 Any recording is subject to record keeping provisions.